chokevin8/chokevin8.github.io/_posts/2023-06-30-stable-diffusion-part2.md

 and the gradient of the log probability of this auxillary classifier model.
 However, not only was training this auxillary classifier time-consuming (it requires training on noisy images, meaning it cannot be pre-trained), but this process of mixing resembles an "adversarial attack" (adversarial attack meaning introducing slight perturbations the input which confuses the model and results in different outputs).
 Therefore, a classifier-free diffusion process is utilized by the authors, which doesn't require a separate classifier to be trained, and still boosts the sample quality of the LDM.
 This classifier-free approach requires training a conditional and an unconditional diffusion model simultaneously, and mixes the two scores together.
+We will look at classifier-guidance in more detail in [Part 4 of the blog](/blog/2023/stable-diffusion-part4/).

 <p>
 Now, to come back to the conditional LDMs, the authors wanted to test how their model performed on a text-to-image synthesis by using a BERT tokenizer.
 The authors concluded that their "LDM-KL-8-G" model, or their classifier-free,